What is the right problem to address in your job search?

 Why you might be holding yourself back in your job search

-Many people get to the point of having worked hard on their resume perhaps even hiring a professional resume writer.
+Many people worked hard on their resume perhaps even hired a professional resume writer.
 It is important to make sure the resume matches the target, which might mean small changes to keywords or targets.

 But sometimes that desire to “fix” the resume with every bit of advice you find online or from your next door neighbor, or even a hiring manager with particular tastes, stalls your job search.